-To be admitted at the first year level, an applicant must be at least 16 years old and a graduate of an accredited secondary school.
+To be admitted at the first year level, an applicant must be a graduate of an accredited secondary school.
 Graduates of unaccredited schools will be asked to take College Board Achievement Tests or the American College Test.

 Home-schooled students and students attending unaccredited high schools should contact the Office of Undergraduate Admissions prior to September of their senior year to determine if additional credentials such as SAT II Subject Exams should be submitted.